awsdocs/amazon-rds-user-guide/doc_source/multi-az-db-clusters-concepts.md

     As an alternative, you can restore a Multi\-AZ DB cluster to a point in time and specify a different port\.
   + Option groups
-  + Creating a read replica with a Multi\-AZ DB cluster source
   + Reserved DB instances
   + Restoring a Multi\-AZ DB cluster snapshot from an Amazon S3 bucket
   + Storage autoscaling by setting the maximum allocated storage